hemaradhika-reddy/Voice-Driven-Multi-Agent-Financial-Assistant/README.md

 - Upload voice or type a query.
 - View simulated API/scraping results.
 - Get generated summary + audio playback.
+- This prototype uses Streamlit as a lightweight orchestration layer to coordinate agents and simulate end-to-end flow.
+In a production setup, this would be handled by an asynchronous FastAPI service for scalability and modularity.

 ---